forestgrape/coronavirus/economics.md

     > In the case for Covid-19, determine businesses needing temporary support is not straight forward.
 Some are effected directly (e.g. gastronomy), some indirectly.
 Even inside branches there are differences: A restaurant at an ideal location and appropriate menus for take-away can do well, on the other hand a construction business specialized on large scale events may need to reorientate and thus need support.

-    >

     > In my view, with connectedness we have today, I think improvements are best designed to work for all.
-Although I acknowledge, that the economic opportunities and chances for the benefits vary widely in todays world.
+Although I acknowledge, that the economic opportunities and benefits vary widely in todays world.

 [in work]